Obstructions to deforming space curves lying on a smooth cubic surface: Preliminaries

-\begin{ex} Let $C$ be a curve (of $d=18$ and $g=31$) on a smooth cubic surface $S$ corresponding to the $7$-tuple $(12;5,5,2,2,2,2)$ under the standard basis.
-Here and later, we abuse notations and identify divisor classes $\mathbf l$ and $\mathbf e_i$ ($i=1,\dots,6$) with $7$-tuples of integers corresponding to them.
-Then we have
+\begin{ex} Let $C$ be a curve (of $d=18$ and $g=31$) on a smooth cubic surface $S$ corresponding to the $7$-tuple $(12;5,5,2,2,2,2)$.
+Here and later, we abuse notations and identify divisor classes on $S$ with $7$-tuples of integers corresponding to them.
+We put $D:=C+3K_S$ in $\Pic S$.
+Then we see that